YellowJacketLinux/CPAN-RPM/README.md

 issue and pad the version themselves, so hopefully a remedy by the RPM packager will rarely be needed.

-When a perl version starts with a `v`, that actually tells the Perl version parser that the version is integer fields delimited by a `.` which is exactly how RPM already views versions, so removing the `v` from the `Version:` field is both safe and avoids RPM from interpreting the `v` as part of the version which would invoke string comparisons instead of ingeger comparisons.
+When a Perl version starts with a `v`, that actually tells the Perl version parser that the version is integer fields delimited by a `.` which is exactly how RPM already views versions, so removing the `v` from the `Version:` field is both safe and avoids RPM from interpreting the `v` as part of the version which would invoke string comparisons instead of integer comparisons.

 #### Release Metadata